 Meanwhile, if the Tribunal has indicated that it wishes to hear expert evidence, then appropriate directions will be made at the pre-hearing conference including scheduling a day for the taking of the expert evidence and another separate day for the hearing of submissions.

 Evidence shall be given in accordance with the Oaths and Declarations Act 1957.

-All evidence will be digitally recorded by the Tribunal and a copy of the audio recording sent to the parties after the evidence has been taken.
-The evidence will be transcribed and provided to the parties in sufficient time to enable them to properly prepare their submissions.
+All evidence will be recorded and provided to the parties in sufficient time to enable them to properly prepare their submissions.